xdbfoundation/DigitalBits/docs/software/admin.md

 While this does not absolve you of all responsibility — you still need to pick trustworthy validators and keep an eye on them to ensure that they’re consistent and reliable — it does make your life easier, and reduces the chances for human error.

 #### Validator discovery
-When you add a validating node to your quorum set, it’s generally because you trust the *organization* running the node: you trust SDF, not some anonymous DigitalBits public key.
+When you add a validating node to your quorum set, it’s generally because you trust the *organization* running the node: you trust XDB Foundation, not some anonymous DigitalBits public key.

 In order to create a self-verified link between a node and the organization that runs it, a validator declares a home domain on-chain using a `set_options` operation, and publishes organizational information in a digitalbits.toml file hosted on that domain.
-To find out how that works, take a look at [SEP-20](https://github.com/xdbfoundation/digitalbits-protocol/blob/master/ecosystem/sep-0020.md).

 As a result of that link, you can look up a node by its DigitalBits public key and check the digitalbits.toml to find out who runs it.
 If you decide to trust an organization, you can use that list to collect the information necessary to add their nodes to your configuration.